 Zurab Tsereteli started working on the Chronicle of Georgia back in 1985.
 But it’s still not quite finished, with progress having been halted at around 90%.

-The massive columns seem to have been built with cores of stone bricks.
-Each column was then covered with huge yet intricately detailed pieces of bronze.
+The columns seem to have been built with cores of stone blocks.
+Each column was then covered with humongous yet intricately detailed pieces of bronze.

 The monument is obviously an homage to Georgia’s history and culture.
 But finding information in English beyond that yields almost no results.
-There’s no English signage on site, and the meanings behind much of the imagery remain unclear.
+English signage is lacking at the site, and the meanings behind much of the imagery remain unclear.